 What we don’t: Heavy and tied for the most expensive design here.

-Travel packs are a dime a dozen in 2024, but Tortuga’s Travel Backpack 40L—which replaced their Outbreaker 35L—stands out as one of the most well-appointed and thoughtfully built options on the market.
+Travel packs are a dime a dozen in 2024, but Tortuga’s Travel Backpack Pro 40L—which replaced their Outbreaker 35L—stands out as one of the most well-appointed and thoughtfully built options on the market.
 Organization is a clear highlight, including a large front pocket with several sleeves for divvying up small valuables and documents, a convenient clamshell-style opening with zippered compartments for separating clothes and shoes, and padded laptop and tablet sleeves with zippered mesh pockets at the other side for storing cords and accessories.
 Rounding out the feature set are easy-to-access water bottle pockets that can fit most standard-mouth bottles (our wide-mouth Hydro Flask was too big), zippered hipbelt storage that can accommodate a smartphone and passport, and lockable, water-resistant zippers.
 Finally, the design is well padded with thick cushioning along the backpanel, shoulder straps, and hipbelt, which is fairly uncommon among travel-specific brands.

-It's worth noting that the Tortuga Travel Backpack has a slightly more streamlined storage layout than its predecessor, although you do get an additional 5 liters of capacity and a bump in usable space.
+It's worth noting that the Tortuga Travel Backpack Pro has a slightly more streamlined storage layout than its predecessor, although you do get an additional 5 liters of capacity and a bump in usable space.
 However, the Tortuga is no featherweight at 4 pounds 8 ounces, which is a notable downside for long treks through the airport and around town.
 It’s also tied with Matador’s GlobeRider below as the priciest on our list at a steep $350.
 On the bright side, Tortuga does offer a lifetime warranty against defects, and they will repair/replace the pack or refund your money if a replacement isn't available.
 All told, it’s a nice dose of added assurance and helps justify the steep price, but the hefty build and lack of value push the Tortuga slightly down in our rankings.
 For another well-executed design with all the requisite travel features, check out Aer’s Travel Pack 3, which is cheaper at $249 but 5 liters smaller and doesn’t include a hipbelt with purchase.

-See the Tortuga Travel Backpack 40L
+See the Tortuga Travel Backpack Pro 40L

 10. Yeti Crossroads 35L Backpack ($250)